Skip navigation

 Red Robin chief executive officer G.J.
 Hart believes restaurant consumer traffic will likely pick up after the election in November following a year-plus of industry-wide traffic declines.

 “I think the consumer is scared.
-They’re worried about economic conditions,” he said during a recent interview.
+They’re worried about economic conditions,” he said during an interview in September.
 “The election is creating a bit of angst.
 I am optimistic once we get that behind us, it will create some stability and people can take a deep breath and settle back into a somewhat more normal environment, and that consumer sentiment should get better.”

 Fat Brands’ CEO Andy Wiederhorn also said recently that he wants the election behind us.